 These are very light pink sapphires with color saturation of 15-20%.

 Yellow Sapphire Color Grading

 This is the highest color grading for our yellow sapphires.
 Color of these sapphires is as deep of a yellow a sapphire can get without turning opaque or being overly colored.
-Brilliance of these sapphires is also excellent.
+Transparency of these sapphires is also excellent.

 Color of these yellow sapphires is a shade less of a yellow than vivid.
 Such sapphires have extremely rich yellow intense color and are highly sought after.

-Having a medium yellow color such sapphires are very pleasant to the eyes as they are not too dark or too light and have very good to excellent brilliance to them.
+Having a medium yellow color such sapphires are very pleasant to the eyes as they are not too dark or too light and have very good to excellent transparency to them.
 These sapphires generally have 50 to 70% color saturation.

 Such sapphires are lighter than medium yellow sapphires and generally have color saturation of 20-40%.
-These sapphires have excellent brilliance and exude significant white reflections and also often are referred to as pastel yellow sapphires.
+These sapphires have excellent transparency and exude significant white reflections and also often are referred to as pastel yellow sapphires.